 Jennifer Nguyen, MPH, CHES

 Prior to her role as assistant director, Jennifer served as the health promotion specialist for five years.
 Jennifer has also worked as a writer for Go Ask Alice!, an online health promotion resource created by Columbia Health.
 Prior to starting her career in public health, Jennifer’s professional experience included working in rare genetic diagnostics.
-She also has international work experience, teaching middle-science at an English-immersion secondary school in Hanoi, Vietnam.
+She also has international work experience, teaching middle school science at an English-immersion secondary school in Hanoi, Vietnam.

 Outside of work, Jennifer enjoys no-filter NYC autumns, BuzzFeed listicles, sleeping in on rainy mornings, spending time at the beach (with adequate sun protection!), avoiding the subway, and kittens.

 - MA candidate, Teachers College, Columbia University

 - MPH, Columbia University Mailman School of Public Health

 - Writer, Go Ask Alice! – Alice!
 Health Promotion